50ButtonsEach/fliclib-linux-hci/ProtocolDocumentation.md

 **ForceDisconnectedByOtherClient** -
 Another client force disconnected the button used in this connection channel.

-The following reasons might only happen if the Flic button is previously not verified, i.e. these are errors that might happen during the bonding process.
+The next four reasons might only happen if the Flic button is previously not verified, i.e. these are errors that might happen during the bonding process.

 **ButtonIsPrivate** -
 The button is not in public mode.
 Hold it down for 7 seconds while not trying to establish a connection, then try to reconnect by creating a new connection channel.